zakawat/whatsapp-web-bot/README.md

 2. If your friend send `@HELP` message with his chat window opened, the Bot will not read this message.
 The Bot only reads messages with the unread-green-icon, so you have to get out of your friend window.

 Feel free to fix and PR it.
-I will probably not touch in this public repo any more.
+I will probably not touch in this public repo anymore.

 # -